 For those who are enjoying the HBO series Big Little Lies, a stop in Monterey is the ultimate fan dream.
 The show is filmed and takes place in this stunning town, so you may even recognize some of the sights.
 Points of interest include Point Lobos State Natural Reserve, Monterey Bay, the Monterey Bay Aquarium, a drive on “17 Mile Drive” known for its epic scenery, Old Fisherman’s Wharf, the local shops and cafes, and shopping at Cannery Row.

-If you’ve got a little extra time to stay, you can also take in the many recreational sports that are popular here such as biking, golfing, kayaking, sailing, and even whale watching when in season.
+If you’ve got a little extra time to stay, you can also take in the many recreational sports that are popular here such as biking, golfing, kayaking, sailing, and even whale watching when in season, also, it’s one of the best places in the United States to do scuba diving.

 If architecture is your thing, then Hearst Castle is a must-see.
 Built in 1865 by George Hearst, a miner, rancher, and then US Senator, the castle sits on 40,000 acres of ranch land, offering absolutely stunning views of the Pacific Ocean.
 Heart’s son bought additional land and started to build what is known as the Enchanted Hill, which is now one of the biggest tourist attractions in the area.
 It is open for tours and dining and acts as an art museum.